shubh2565/Sentence-Classification/README.md

 # Sentence-Classification

 This project aims at sentence classification for the UCI dataset (https://archive.ics.uci.edu/ml/datasets/Sentence+Classification).
-Naive Bayes model is used for the given problem because of varrious advantages it has over traditional classification algorithms like SVM.
+Naive Bayes model is used for the given problem because of various advantages it has over traditional classification algorithms like SVM.

 The rationale behind using this model is :
   * it relies on a very simple representation of the document (called the bag of words representation)